jforget/raku-Hamilton2/doc/Hamilton.en.md

 certainly be a lengthy  one, but I do not know  the difficulty.
 I must understand some technical peculiarities of `Graph.pm`.

-6. In the pages showing the statistics, there is a map with colors and with  statistical values  and there  are two  tables with  statistical values but without  colors.
-The tables should contain  the same colors as the map.
-Easy to implement.

-7. Using either `Graph.rakumod` or `Graph.pm` with `Inline::Perl5.pm6`,
+6. Using either `Graph.rakumod` or `Graph.pm` with `Inline::Perl5.pm6`,
 create new webpages showing, for example, the diameter of such and such graph, or distances from a node within a graph.
 The notion of Hamiltonian path would be missing from these new webpages, but it does not matter.
 Rather easy to implement.

-8. While the Icosian game uses a dodecahedron and no other geometrical figure,  it would  be interesting  to add  graphs associated  with the other   platonic  solids.
+7. While the Icosian game uses a dodecahedron and no other geometrical figure,  it would  be interesting  to add  graphs associated  with the other   platonic  solids.
 The  keys   of  tables   `Isometries`  and `Isom_paths` will have to be updated, because the dodecahedron will no longer be the only map with isometries.
 Easy to implement.

-9. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel,  _n_-ray star,  complete graph  with _n_  nodes (yet, this last case might be boring: diameter  1, radius 1, every node is a central node,  every node can  be the  starting point or  the stopping
+8. Write a  programme which generates basic  graphs: _n_-point circle, _n_-spoke wheel,  _n_-ray star,  complete graph  with _n_  nodes (yet, this last case might be boring: diameter  1, radius 1, every node is a central node,  every node can  be the  starting point or  the stopping